RajanSandha/auto_blog/_posts/2025-06-03-google-pixel-10-leaked-launch-date-rumors-and-expe.md

 ### Rumored August Launch Date

 The most recent buzz revolves around a potential launch date.
-A leaker on X (formerly Twitter) suggested an August 13 unveiling. [link text](https://x.com/MysteryLupin/status/1929539618031989074) Subsequently, Android Headlines reported a Made by Google Event on August 20, with shipments commencing on August 28. [link text](https://www.androidheadlines.com/google-pixel-10-release-date) According to them, the lineup could include the **Pixel 10**, **10 Pro**, **10 Pro XL**, and the foldable **Pixel 10 Pro Fold**.
+A leaker on X (formerly Twitter) suggested an August 13 unveiling.
+[MysteryLupin](https://x.com/MysteryLupin/status/1929539618031989074) Subsequently, Android Headlines reported a Made by Google Event on August 20, with shipments commencing on August 28. [androidheadlines.com](https://www.androidheadlines.com/google-pixel-10-release-date) According to them, the lineup could include the **Pixel 10**, **10 Pro**, **10 Pro XL**, and the foldable **Pixel 10 Pro Fold**.

 *   **Important Note:** These dates are unconfirmed, so take them with a grain of salt.
 Google might still be finalizing plans.